vchabri/vchabri.github.io/_pages/students.md

 author_profile: true
 ---

-This web page would be terribly empty without the help of the many people with whom I've had the privilege of collaborating.
+This website would be terribly empty without the help of the many people with whom I've had the privilege of collaborating.
 I hope I haven't forgotten anyone.
-If I have, please let me know by emailing me directly at _vincent dot chabridon at edf dot fr_.
+If I have, please let me know by emailing me directly (see Contact info on Vince's homepage).

 ### PhD Students
 * Marie TEMPLE-BOYER (2024 - 2027)